THE BISHOP'S FORUM

 Bishop’s Forum Leading Change

-Over the week of August 8 to August 13, 2020, the Bishop’s Forum will present an exciting program of speakers, workshops and activities that together offer participants a unique opportunity to understand and reflect upon the realities and promises of Quebec.
+Through a virtual event from August 8-11, 2020, the Bishop’s Forum will present an exciting program of speakers, workshops and activities that together offer participants a unique opportunity to understand and reflect upon the realities and promises of Quebec.
 Themes to be covered will include:

 The Bishop’s Forum will look at what it means to be a Quebec citizen at this interesting period in the province’s development.
 Exercising political, social and legal rights in the province has changed fundamentally over the last few decades and Quebecers may be in store for further transformation in the years ahead as the world evolves in both intensively local and global ways.